techandsoftware/teletext/README.md

 This creates an SVG object in the #teletextscreen div which contains the teletext display.

-## Using `script src`

-For browsers that don't support ES6 module imports, you can use the UMD module.
+Alternatively, for browsers that don't support ES6 module imports, you can use the UMD module.
 The exports are exported to the `ttx` global, so you need to prefix API calls with that.
+The syntax in the Javascript is likely to be too new so you will also need to arrange transpiling to your target browser.

 ```html
 <script src="./node_modules/@techandsoftware/teletext/dist/teletext.umd.min.js"></script>